FAQ’S

 Who are the guides?

-John always accompanies the group and is usually the ‘sweeper’.
-The lead guide will be French and probably won’t speak English (except to say “cheers” when you buy him a drink).
-The lead guides are all very experienced and know the lanes in their particular area which means that they can change the route to suit the group – a major advantage over using road books.
-Our guides’ riding standards have been respected by all our guests.
+We have French guides who don’t speak much English but are very sociable!
+They are all very experienced and know the lanes in their particular area which means that they can change the route to suit the group – a major advantage over using road books.
+Our guides’ riding standards have been appreciated by all our guests.
+For groups of 8 or more we will also provide a “sweeper” to close the group.
+John is always on-hand in the support vehicle to assist with any problems during the day.

 How many miles will we ride and is there much roadwork or gates?

 The miles covered depend on the going.
+The lanes are flowing and there’s nothing too difficult.
 If it’s dry then we’ll ride up to 100 miles in a day.
 If wet and muddy then this can reduce to around 70.
-One area that we use is much steeper and sometimes we ride in a private 19 hectare enduro park, on this day you could ride as little as 40 miles but this is for the experienced rider only.
 Our guides have an in depth knowledge of the area and can add on or remove lanes from the planned route depending on the going.
 As a rule of thumb it’s 90% lanes 10% roadwork, gates are virtually non-existent.

 How do I know where I’m going?